leff/randy-robotson/README.md

+# DEPRECATED

+*Sept, 2016* I just found out about [casual](https://github.com/boo1ean/casual), which does most of this and a lot more.
+It looks really cool, and fully formed.
+It's what I will use for fake data in the future.
+I'll leave this repo here for my own reference.

 # Randy Robotson

-WHEN COMPLETE IT WILL generate a list of random people as JSON, JS and more.
+Generate a list of random people as JSON, JS and more.
 Configurable and Extensible.

 ## Command Line Interface (CLI)